 Market City, Chinatown

-Expect Australian fashion brands such as Seafolly and Oxford, sneaker savings at Puma and New Balance, and cut-price kitchenware at Victoria’s Basement and Peter’s of Kensington.
+In inner-city Alexandria is home to an array of factory warehouses.
+It takes some time to discover them along Botany Road and McEvoy, O’Riordan and Bourke Streets, but that's part of the adventure.
+The shops here are spread across a fairly wide radius, so do your research before you go and you'll be rewarded with bargains on Australian fashion brands such as Seafolly and Oxford, sneaker savings at Puma and New Balance, and cut-price kitchenware at Victoria’s Basement and Peter’s of Kensington.
 When you get hungry, Bread & Circus in Fountain Street is a haven of healthy deliciousness.
-To get there walk from Green Square station.